- Discuss the advantages and disadvantages of working as a group rather than as an individual

 If managers want to make sure that individual effort among their group doesn’t drop, they need to provide means by which individual contributions can be measured.

-- It considers diverse points of view.
+- improved by considering diverse points of view.

-As you can see, they go through a review of information, preferences and alternatives and go around in circles until decision fatigue comes into play.
+As you can see, they go through a review of information, preferences, and alternatives and they go around in circles until decision fatigue comes into play.
 Decision fatigue is defined as the deteriorating quality of decisions made by an individual or group as time progresses.
 With this group, the participants couldn’t come to a decision and so individuals in the group began throwing in the towel in a “whatever!” frame of mind.
 In a work environment, when a group reaches this state, poor decisions can be made.

 In group decision making, decision fatigue can arrive over one decision that’s been drawn out and reviewed over and over without coming to a consensus.
 An individual tends to experience decision fatigue when faced with a lot of decisions—for example, a study of judges showed that they made better decisions earlier in the day, and the quality of their decisions diminished as the day went on.

 NASA’s internal processes and applied pressure kept those people from speaking up, and in an isolated meeting of Thiokol group members, they weighed the possibilities.
 The company might not be allowed to work with NASA again if they made too much noise.
 The part might not fail.
 And so, they agreed to not make any noise, and to support NASA’s decision to launch.
+That morning, the Challenger exploded killing all seven crew members.

-- Managers themselves should play an impartial role.
+- play an impartial role.

 Why does this happen?
 It’s been argued that, as group members become more familiar with each other, they become more bold and daring.
 Another theory states that we admire individuals who aren’t afraid of risk, and those individuals who present risky alternatives are often admired by other members.
 Regardless, managers do well to remember that groups often shift toward riskier tendencies and can do their best to mitigate those results.